Cloud-based field service softwareOur blog Avoid these common mistakes when choosing a work order management solution

 6 min. read

-For field service technicians, time is a finite resource.
-Across every service industry, there’s more work that needs to be done than there are people to do it.
-Every field service company is needing new pathways to optimize efficiencies.
-Having the right tools to automate operational processes helps improve service quality, secure cash flow, build customer loyalty and grow the business.
+Time is a finite resource for field service technicians.
+Across every service industry, there’s more work to be done than there are people to do it.
+Every field service company needs new pathways to optimize efficiency.
+Having the right field technician tools to automate operational processes helps improve service quality, secure cash flow, improve customer satisfaction, and grow the business.

 That’s why one of your most strategic investments will be your work order management solution.
-Instead of relying on fragmented instructions or guesswork, the idea is to give field technicians the information that they need, in one centrally managed system.
-With work order management software, field teams can operate with a higher level of coordinated focus and productivity.
+Instead of relying on fragmented instructions or guesswork, the idea is to give field technicians the information they need in one centrally managed system.
+With the best work order management software, field teams can operate with a higher level of coordinated focus and productivity, following work order management best practices.

-Here at Praxedo, we’ve helped more than 1000 field service organizations transition to using new work order management systems with our field service management (FSM) software.
+At Praxedo, we’ve helped more than 1,000 field service organizations transition to new work order management systems with our mobile field service management software.
 We recognize that every decision counts.
-We know that technicians need a platform to create, approve, and close work orders.
-One that is mobile, and easy to use.
+Technicians need a platform to create, approve, and close work orders and service requests.
+One that is mobile and easy to use.

-Based on our experiences, we recommend looking out for the following common mistakes:
+Based on our experiences, we recommend looking out for the following common mistakes to avoid:

 Mistake #1: Choosing technology with generic functionality

-Work order management needs to be simple, easy to understand, and integrated into everyday routines and workflows.
-After all, the goal of FSM software is to empower employees rather than the other way around.
+Work order management software needs to be simple, easy to understand, and integrated into everyday routines and workflows.
+After all, FSM software aims to empower employees rather than vice versa.
 For this reason, your team might be tempted to choose a solution based on ease of use alone.

 For this reason, ‘ease of use’ alone isn’t enough of a convincing value proposition.
-Software needs to be simple and adapt to your team’s current workflows.
+Software for work order management needs to be simple and adapt to your team’s current workflows.

 As an example, Praxedo provides both ease of use and advanced functionality.
-Our software’s work order report forms are configurable to a wide range of business specifications.
-With this capability, teams can build their own standardized forms and reporting frameworks.
-The software conforms to the needs of the team instead of the team needing to learn new processes.
-In other words, advanced functionality is what enables simplicity for the person using it.
+Our work order management software report forms are configurable to a wide range of business specifications.
+With this capability, teams can build their own standardized forms and reporting frameworks, adhering to work order management best practices.
+The software conforms to the team’s needs instead of the team needing to learn new processes.
+In other words, advanced functionality enables simplicity for the person using it.

 Mistake #2: Ignoring mobile-first solutions

-For technicians who are out in the field, there’s a need to juggle many cognitive processes and operations.
-It’s easy for people to become overloaded — especially if you’re placing the responsibility of new software on everyone.
+Technicians in the field must manage many cognitive processes and operations.
+It’s easy for people to become overloaded, especially if you assign everyone the responsibility of new mobile field service management software.

 That’s why technology needs to support natural human workflows.
 In the case of field service, teams are likely working with their hands, concentrating for extended periods of time, and focused on making safe decisions.
 Often, people may be servicing equipment in dangerous settings like maintaining electricity transmission lines or cleaning wastewater tanks.
-For these reasons, software for utilities or telecommunication service providers needs to fit into routines rather than creating extra work for people.
+For these reasons, mobile field service management software for utilities or telecommunication service providers must fit into routines rather than create extra work for people.

 One solution is to opt for mobile-first technology.

 The term mobile-first refers to a user experience and design process that starts with a smartphone or tablet rather than a desktop computer.
-The concept dates back to 2010 when Eric Schmidt, then CEO of Google, shared the company’s strategy to focus more on mobile environments.
+The concept dates back to 2010, when Eric Schmidt, then Google’s CEO, shared the company’s strategy to focus more on mobile environments.

 “The reasoning behind this is simple: Mobile design is more limited,” writes Tony Ho Tran for the InVision blog.
-“After all, you’re designing for a smaller screen and can only fit so many elements into it.
+“After all, you’re designing for a smaller screen and can only fit so many elements.
 That means you choose only what’s most important—what your users need the most—while ignoring everything else.”

 In other words, mobile-first is about prioritizing essential functionality.
-With this approach, field techs are less likely to become distracted with non-essential bells and whistles.
-Moreover, mobile devices tend to be more intuitive than desktop environments, especially for field service technicians who may not be accustomed to using technology on a regular basis.
+With this approach, field techs are less likely to become distracted by non-essential bells and whistles.
+Moreover, mobile devices tend to be more intuitive than desktop environments, especially for field service technicians who may not be accustomed to using technology regularly.

 Mobile interfaces have the potential to simplify processes in straightforward ways.
 As an example, one feature that Praxedo prioritizes is the ability to view work order history.
-While on site, field technicians can quickly access a record of past jobs, issues, and recommendations.
+While on-site, field technicians, with the help of the field technician mobile app, can quickly access a record of past jobs, issues, and recommendations

 A mobile-first interface makes these processes simple.